Chiang Mai Songkran Festival

 Authorities made changes in the program of the Songkran festival in the 1960s.
 The main procession now takes place on April 13 and starts at the Railway Station.
 It is a massive parade that features Buddha images from the main temples of Chiang Mai, not only the Setankhamani Buddha image of Wat Phra Singh.
 The parade ends at this temple.
 During the parade, bystanders toss water at the participants and at the Buddha statues that are placed on ornately decorated floats, ritually ‘bathing’ the images.

-There is now a second parade on April 15 that starts at Wat Phra Singh and ends near the railway station.
+There is also a second parade on April 15 that starts at Wat Phra Singh and ends near the railway station.
 This parade doesn’t feature floats and Buddha images.
+It is less formal than the parade on April 13.
 It is worth visiting temples during the festival and admire the sandcastles.
 Colourful flags decorate these temporary piles of sand.

 Songkran festivities nowadays